 Singapore, Malaysia and Thailand: Eastern & Oriental Express

 The E&O is a five-star luxury train operated by the same people who run the legendary Venice Simplon-Orient-Express.
 Don’t worry, we cover this later.
 As well as occasional rail cruises between 3 and 6 nights, the most popular journeys are those between Singapore and Bangkok.

 If departing on the northbound service, you will begin at Singapore Woodlands station.
 The service will then roll out on the famous causeway which was built in 1923 to connect Singapore island with mainland Malaya.
 Having passed through southern Malaysia, the train takes a break at Kuala Lumpur’s colonial station built in the early 1900s.

-Through Malaysian jungle the E&O chugs into Butterworth, where passengers alight for the morning and hop on the ferry to explore Penang island.
-Malaysia is then left behind as the E&O crosses into Thailand at Padang Bear and this is when you must make the most of the observation car; the scenery heading to Bangkok is other worldly.
+Through the Malaysian jungle, the E&O chugs into Butterworth, where passengers alight for the morning and hop on the ferry to explore Penang island.
+Malaysia is then left behind as the E&O crosses into Thailand at Padang Bear and this is when you must make the most of the observation car; the scenery heading to Bangkok is otherworldly.

-Before journeys end at Bangkok Hualamphong station, the train passes trundles across the infamous Bridge over the River Kwai.
+Before journeys end at Bangkok Hualamphong station, the train passes trundle across the infamous Bridge over the River Kwai.